 Founded in 1833, Mercer University is a dynamic and comprehensive center of undergraduate, graduate and professional education.
 The University enrolls more than 8,300 students in 11 schools and colleges — liberal arts, law, pharmacy, medicine, business, engineering, education, theology, music, nursing and continuing and professional studies — on major campuses in Macon, Atlanta and Savannah and at four regional academic centers across the state.
-Mercer is affiliated with two teaching hospitals — Memorial University Medical Center in Savannah and the Medical Center of Central Georgia in Macon, and has educational partnerships with Warner Robins Air Logistics Complex in Warner Robins and Piedmont Healthcare in Atlanta.
+Mercer is affiliated with two teaching hospitals — Memorial University Medical Center in Savannah and the Medical Center, Navicent Health in Macon, and has educational partnerships with Warner Robins Air Logistics Complex in Warner Robins and Piedmont Healthcare in Atlanta.
 The University operates an academic press and a performing arts center in Macon and an engineering research center in Warner Robins.
 Mercer is the only private university in Georgia to field an NCAA Division I athletic program.

 GPB Media is television, radio and education: your PBS station serving all of Georgia; your source for great music and NPR news; and Georgia’s source for top-quality multiple media educational products and services.
 GPB Media is the third-largest station in the country based on population reach, operating nine transmitters around the state.
 More than 3.6 million Georgia households tune in each month to find entertainment and personal and cultural enrichment on Georgia Public Broadcasting.
 Georgia Public Television reaches 99 percent of the state’s households and also reaches portions of five surrounding states: Tennessee, Florida, South Carolina, North Carolina and Alabama.
-Visit the Georgia Public Broadcasting Website.

 WMAZ-TV, the CBS affiliate in Macon, provides the community 25 hours of local news, weather and information on television each week.
 The station is owned by TEGNA Inc. With 47 television stations and two radio stations in 39 markets, TEGNA delivers relevant content and information to consumers across platforms.
 TEGNA’s award-winning journalists are redefining journalism in the digital age through empowering stories, impactful investigations and a stated purpose to serve the greater good of our communities.
 TEGNA has been consistently honored with the industry’s top awards, including Edward R. Murrow, George Polk, Alfred I. Dupont and Emmy Awards.
-Visit the WMAZ Website.